MatthewMeade/portfolio/resume/resume.md

 ### Junior Quality Assurance Analyst Radient360: May - June 2018

--   Developed an Automated testing framework using Python and Selenium
+-   Developed an automated testing framework using Python and Selenium
--   Documented found bugs by writing detailed reports in JIRA
+-   Identified and documented bugs, writing detailed reports in JIRA
 -   Facilitated a "Lunch and Learn" demonstrating my developed framework to the company

 ## Education